foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 # Step into the just obtained source tree
 cd crosstool-ng

-# Optionally select its version of choise, for example the one used for creation of `arc-2021.09` release
+# Optionally select its version of choice, for example the one used for creation of `arc-2021.09` release
 git checkout arc-2021.09-release

 # Configure & build Crosstool-NG